 You will devise and conduct a field research project on bird ecology in your local area.
 Your project topic will be of your choosing based on your own observations and interests.
 On Days 1-8, you will be thinking about potential ideas for your project and conducting preliminary research on your topic.
 You are encouraged to reach out to the teaching team at any time for feedback on developing your ideas.
 On Day 9, you will formalize your project plan through a one-on-one video conference meeting with the teaching team.
 You will collect your field data over 3 days (Days 10-12).
-On Day 15, you will present your project and results with a PowerPoint presentation via Panopto (further instructions will be posted on Brightspace).
+Days 13-15 will be spent preparing your project presentation and report.
+On Day 16, you will present your project and results with a PowerPoint presentation via Panopto (further instructions will be posted on Brightspace).
 Your presentation should include the same elements as your report, and should be no less than 12 minutes and no more than 20 minutes long.
 Each student will be assigned to a discussion group of 3-4, who will watch each other's presentations and provide questions and feedback (as part of the Dedication grade).
-Each student will in turn respond to their group's feedback.
-You will submit your final Field Project Report one day after the completion of the course, on Day 16 by midnight ADT.
-The basic requirements for your Field Research Project Report are found on the following page.
+You will submit your final Field Project Report one day after the completion of the course, on Day "17" by midnight ADT.
+The basic requirements for your Field Research Project Report are found below.
+Detailed rubrics for the Field Research Project Presentation and Report are provided on Brightspace.